 The Secretary will provide notice of the meetings, distribute meeting materials, and record the minutes of the meetings.
-The Secretary may delegate any functional duties to another RTN Board member.
+The Secretary may delegate any functional duties to another RTN Board member or Regional Trauma Coordinator.

 Section 4.
 DUTIES OF THE RTN BOARD: